Producer: Psion, 16K

 The launch of the Spectrum provided software houses with an excuse to try to produce the perfect Pacman which simulated the Atari version as closely as possible but Atari guards its rights over products jealously and investigated the products of several firms in the ZX industry.

 The Abbex Spookyman game is the most famous of the Spectrum versions.
 It also looks most like the original.
-Most games, until then, included only dots and power pills in the mazes.
-Abbex included dots, power blobs, diamonds, hearts, clubs, mean-looking ghosts and a cute little Pacman which looks like a diamond turned on its side.
+Most games, until now, have included only dots and power pills in the mazes.
+Abbex has included dots, power blobs, diamonds, hearts, clubs, mean-looking ghosts and a cute little Pacman which looks like a diamond turned on its side.

 The keyboard is divided into three sections with left control on the left, right on the right, and up and down in the centre.
 The controls are very difficult to master but, once you have done so, usually with the aid of both hands, you will be surprised at the agility you can attain.